keyboardio/schematics/design_changes.md

 - [ ] The new IO Expander SHOULD operate on a 5V voltage supply.

-~~* We SHOULD switch to ISSI 31IO7326 IO Expanders with key scanning engines that support both down-stroke and up-stroke events.~~
+~~- [ ] We SHOULD switch to ISSI 31IO7326 IO Expanders with key scanning engines that support both down-stroke and up-stroke events.~~

 - [ ] We SHOULD switch from RS2812B LEDs to APA102C LEDs.
 They're easier to drive and look nicer.
 (Issue: using a PCB-mount LED means that if a fault is detected after keyswitches are soldered on, rework is incredibly difficult.)

-- [ ] We SHOULD switch from MicroUSB connectors on the keyboard to new USB-C connectors.
+- [x] We SHOULD switch from MicroUSB connectors on the keyboard to new USB-C connectors.
 (Current issues include cost, sourcing and what, if any, electrical changes would be required)

-- [ ] We MUST combine the keyswitches and LEDs for each hand onto a single PCB.
+- [x] We MUST combine the keyswitches and LEDs for each hand onto a single PCB.

-- [ ] We MUST remove the 3v support circuitry on the boards once we no longer need it
+- [x] We MUST remove the 3v support circuitry on the boards once we no longer need it

 - [ ] We SHOULD add a hardware interlock to give the boards a "can't be flashed over USB" mode for our more security-conscious users.